digitalnig/chillerbot-ux/README.md

 Dependencies on Linux
 ---------------------

-Check the [ddnet readme](https://github.com/ddnet/ddnet/#dependencies-on-linux--macos) for up to date dependencys.
+Check the [ddnet readme](https://github.com/ddnet/ddnet/#dependencies-on-linux--macos) for up to date dependencies.

 The only additional dependency is ncurses for the curses client as of right now.